 For study outside the EHEA, the proposing department assesses the suitability of the placement, accompanied by a health and safety audit.
-UK ENIC provides a service which compares overseas and UK higher education qualifications, and when selecting the modules to be taken abroad the academic department (with advice from the external examiner) determines the stage of the overseas provider's programme that equates most closely to the FHEQ level at which the student is to be assessed (typically level 5), and the alignment of module content and learning objectives with the relevant Edge Hill programme aims and learning outcomes.
+UK ENIC provides a service which compares overseas and UK higher education qualifications, and when selecting the modules to be taken abroad the academic department determines the stage of the overseas provider's programme that equates most closely to the FHEQ level at which the student is to be assessed (typically level 5), and the alignment of module content and learning objectives with the relevant Edge Hill programme aims and learning outcomes.
 In addition to level, the department establishes broad equivalence between the volume of learning and assessment to be undertaken and the Notional Learning Hours for which Edge Hill credit is to be awarded (where 1 credit = 10 NLHs).
 Credit imported from study abroad exchanges does not contribute to degree award classification which negates any requirement for the scaling of marks.
 While the default position is to import ungraded credit directly into students' profiles, for those who have failed assessment at the partner institution and have since returned to the UK a series of validated 'shell' modules of different credit values is available as a vehicle for re-assessment at Edge Hill University.
 Because the credit gained through exchanges is ungraded and excluded from the calculation of students' degree classifications, these shell modules are similarly excluded and will be assessed as 'Pass/ Fail only'.
+It is considered good practice for academic department to consult with the external examiner regarding the modules to select, but this is not a requirement.